Swaylands School abuse claims

 The school was housed in a listed building in Penshurst, near Tonbridge in Kent and closed in the early 1990s.

-The school is at the centre of a large-scale child sexual abuse investigation by police.
-The abuse was alleged to have taken place between 1967 and 1993.
+It’s currently at the centre of a large-scale child sexual abuse investigation by police – with the abuse alleged to have taken place between 1967 and 1993.

-If you are a survivor of abuse at Swaylands School and would like to speak to a member of the abuse team please get in touch about a possible claim.
+If you are a survivor of abuse at Swaylands School and would like to speak to a member of our specialist team about the investigation, please get in touch about a possible claim.

-Allegations of abuse at Swaylands first surfaced in December 1992.
-An investigation by Barnet Council in 1993 led to the closure of the school and two men were later jailed for three years for offences of indecency with children.
+Allegations of abuse at Swaylands School first surfaced in December 1992.
+An investigation by Barnet Council in 1993 led to the school’s closure and two men were later jailed for three years for offences of indecency with children.

-In 2011 ex-pupils came forward with more allegations of abuse.
+In 2011 more ex-pupils came forward with additional allegations of abuse.
 Two more men in their sixties and seventies have since been arrested in connection with historic child sex offences.

-The police believe that as many as 50 children may have abused at the school and have appealed for anyone with information about the alleged abuse of children to come forward and contact them on 01622 654852.
+The police believe that as many as 50 children may have been abused at the school.
+They have appealed for anyone with information about the alleged abuse of children to come forward and contact them on 01622 654852.

-Child abuse lawyer Alison Millar is representing a number of abuse survivors who attended Swaylands School.
+All our team will treat your case with the care, confidentiality and compassion.
+Child abuse lawyer Alison Millar is currently representing a number of abuse survivors who attended Swaylands School.